Logo

 This applies not only to the ORM, which usually has a built-in query builder, but also to any separate query builder (e.g. Knex).

 In the beginning, it seems that it is more convenient to make almost all queries using query builder, rather than writing them in raw SQL.
-Sometimes, it's really more convenient, but definitely not faster.
+Sometimes, it really is more convenient, but definitely not faster.

 This is how the simplest query will look like: